-In keeping with commitments to engage the public, the ICPDR maintains a close relationship with a variety of organisations - representing public interest - defined by the DRPC as "observers".
+In keeping with commitments to engage the public, the ICPDR maintains a close relationship with a variety of organisations - representing public interest - defined by the DRPC as "Observers".

-While observers are not granted decision-making rights, they actively participate in all meetings of ICPDR expert groups and task groups, as well as plenary meetings (Standing Working Group and Ordinary Meetings).
-Active participation means that delegates of observers have both access to information including all technical meeting documents as well as the right to contribute to all discussions.
+While Observers are not granted decision-making rights, they actively participate in all meetings of ICPDR expert groups and task groups, as well as plenary meetings (Standing Working Group and Ordinary Meetings).
+Active participation means that delegates of Observers have access to both information including all technical meeting documents as well as the right to contribute to all discussions.

 Observers represent a broad spectrum of stakeholders in the Danube River Basin, covering social, cultural, economic and environmental interest groups adhering to the goals of the Convention.
-The connective tissue between observers and the ICPDR is a shared 'community responsibility', essential to achieving long-term sustainable water management goals.
+The connective tissue between Observers and the ICPDR is a shared 'community responsibility', essential to achieving long-term sustainable water management goals.